icarus523/qcasDFtest/README.md

 #### `test_Games_removed_from_PSL_files()`
 Generates a difference from previous month PSL and this Months PSL files

-Verifies that expected games removed has been identified from the PSL files.
+[to be completed] Verifies that expected games removed has been identified from the PSL files.

 #### `test_One_new_game_to_be_added_in_PSL_files()`
 Selects one new game randomly to be added into the PSL files, and then generates the PSL entry using the MSL files (two months).